Skip to main content

 1 Introduction

-There is need therefore, for staff to understand how to undertake safe manual handling practices, whilst the trust ensures legal responsibility to reduce the risk of injury.
+There is need therefore, for colleagues to understand how to undertake safe manual handling practices, whilst the trust ensures legal responsibility to reduce the risk of injury.
 Poor manual handling techniques can result in musculoskeletal disorders, back pain and upper limb disorders.
-It is therefore essential that all staff receive appropriate manual handling training to enable them to carry out their duties safely and effectively.
+It is therefore essential that all colleagues receive appropriate manual handling training to enable them to carry out their duties safely and effectively.

 2 Purpose